Money management has never been easier thanks to all of the different personal finance apps at our disposal today.

 How does it do this?

-It uses the tried and tested envelope system.
+It uses the tried and tested cash envelope system.

-How this system works is you take your income for the month and divide it into envelopes for all your expenses.
+How this system works is you take your income for the month and divide it into envelopes for some (or all) of your expenses.

 There is, however, one problem with this system: you'd have to carry around cash all the time and use physical envelopes.
-What is this the 1900's?
+That's a deal breaker for a lot of people.

 5. Trim: Best Subscription Tracker

-Trim can do a lot more than just track subscriptions though, so I recommend signing up for free here.
+Trim can do a lot more than just track subscriptions though, so I recommend learning more about it here.

 Best Money Saving Apps